Pip Newling reviews Dirty Words by Natalie Harkin

 ‘Consider this words

-white_squarelike lives
+like lives

 have histories

-white_square like knives
+like knives

-white_squarecut-deep’ (p.23)
+cut-deep’ (p.23)

 Natalie Harkin’s first collection of poetry, Dirty Words, illustrates the effects of words down the generations of white Australia’s history.
 Harkin is a Narungga writer from South Australia and this suite of poems, what Harkin calls ‘an A to Z index of poetry’, begins with ‘Apology’ and continues through ‘Genocide’, ‘Political Correctness’, ‘Xenophobia’ finally completing the cycle with ‘Zero Tolerance’.
 Describing the work as a short survey through Australia’s recent political and racial history though, while doing justice to the overarching structure of the collection, undermines the real power of Harkin’s work.